Fluffy9/Gasless/README.md

 * Runner: [Source](https://github.com/Fluffy9/Gasless-Runner) | [Free](http://pupcakes.me:8084) | [Basic](http://pupcakes.me:8085)

 ## Organization of Code
 There are 3 applications that make up the Gasless Saas.
 The landing page, the web app, and the runner.
 They can be run together using `docker-compose` to deploy the entire project or they can be run individually for testing/development.
 Each application has a .env file that will be used when run individually.
 When run together, the `docker-compose.yml` pulls from the root .env file for default values.
-The variables defined within the docker-compose.yml environment section override the ones from the file.
+The variables defined within the `docker-compose.yml` environment section override the ones from the file.
 For someone who simply wants to deploy the entire project, modifying the variables in the `docker-compose.yml` is enough.
-For doing development on an individual application, you will need to add your variables into it's .env file
+For doing development on an individual application, you will need to add your variables into its .env file

 ## Project Architecture
 ![diagram](/images/diagram.drawio.svg)